ignorer001/ignorer001.github.io/_pages/about.md

 </ul>
 </details>

+News
+---
-**I am actively looking for motivated MS, undergraduate students to work with me.**
+- :loudspeaker: **I am actively looking for motivated MS, undergraduate students to work with me.**
 If you are interested in my research and/or have questions, please feel free to drop me an email attached with your CV.
 (*Email: yinliu [AT] bjut [DOT] edu [DOT] cn*)
+- August 2022.
+1 paper accepted to APSEC'22!
+- July 2022.
+1 article accepted to Journal of Systems & Software (JSS)!